-Denim materials are durable and long-lasting because of the weave pattern and the texture of the fabric.
-Denim can be worn for a long time and only needs to be replaced every few years if properly cared for.
+In terms of durability and long-lastingness, denim materials are very durable due to the weave pattern and the texture of the fabric.
+When properly maintained, denim can be used for many years and only needs to be replaced every few years.

 Cons of Denim